shivamsri07/Expense-Tracker/README.md

   - `AuthProvider` is used to pass down the `Current User` information.
   - `TransactionContext` is used to pass down the `Expense` state that stores the expense details.
 - Have used `React Hooks` to effectively manage states and rendering of components.
+- Routing is done with the help of `React-Router`
 ______________________________________________________________________________________________________________________

 ## Available Scripts